Germoe/hit-predictor/reports/project_report.md

 To see whether the change in distribution is statistically significant we're going to compare the mean of the distributions with a one-sided test.
 The assumption being that if the distributions of the population are equal beyond the 20-20 rule the mean of the distributions after 1991 should be lower than before 1991 as the 20-20 rule would prevent relatively more songs from going beyond 20 weeks on the Hot 100.

 - **H0**: The mean streak length after 1991 is equal or lower than the mean streak length before 1991 (i.e. mean fluctuation stayed the same or increased).
 This would indicate that there is no indication the underlying distribution has changed.
 - **H1**: The mean streak length after 1991 is larger than the mean streak length before 1991 (i.e. mean fluctuation decreased).
-This would indicate that there is an indication the underlying distribution has changed.
-This would indicate that the only other known change in that period, the introduction of Nielsen Data, could've led to an increase in streak lengths.
+This would support the argument that the underlying distribution has fundamentally changed and strengthen the case that the introduction of Nielsen Data, introduced data into the Hot 100 that led to an increase in streak lengths.
 - **alpha**: 0.05

 ![](../notebooks/assets/test_20-20_dist.png)